Ngāi Tahu: Wars with Ngāti Toa

 In 1827–1828 Ngāti Toa, under the leadership of Te Rauparaha and armed with muskets, successfully attacked Kāti Kurī at Kaikōura, who were already expecting the Tū-te-pākihi-rangi hapū of Ngāti Kahungunu as friendly visitors.
 He named the battle Niho Maaka ("Shark's Tooth") after a threat from Rerewaka, a local chief.
 Ngāti Toa then visited Kaiapoi, ostensibly to trade.
 When Ngāti Toa attacked their hosts, the well-prepared Ngāi Tahu killed all the leading Ngāti Toa chiefs except Te Rauparaha who subsequently returned to his stronghold at Kapiti Island.
 During this time Ngati Tumatakokiri continued attacking the Poutini Ngāi Tahu from Kawatiri over land and hunting disputes, with Ngāti Rārua also attacking the Poutini Ngāi Tahu with muskets, seeking pounamu.

 In November 1830 Te Rauparaha persuaded Captain John Stewart of the brig Elizabeth to carry him and his warriors in secret to Takapūneke near present-day Akaroa, where by subterfuge they captured Tamaiharanui and his wife and daughter.
 After destroying Takapūneke they embarked for Kapiti with their captives.
 Tamaiharanui strangled his daughter and threw her overboard to save her from slavery.
 Ngāti Toa killed the remaining captives.
 John Stewart, though arrested and sent to trial in Sydney as an accomplice to murder, nevertheless escaped conviction.
-Another captive, Hone Tīkao (Ngāi Te Kahukura, Ngāi Tūāhuriri) did survive and would later visit France.
+Another captive, Hōne Tīkao (Ngāi Te Kahukura, Ngāi Tūāhuriri) did survive and would later visit France.

 In the summer of 1831–1832 Te Rauparaha attacked the Kaiapoi pā.
 After a three-month siege, a fire in the pā allowed Ngāti Toa to overcome it.
 Ngāti Toa then attacked Ngāi Tahu on Banks Peninsula and took the pā at Onawe.
 In 1832–33 Ngāi Tahu retaliated under the leadership of Tūhawaiki, Taiaroa, Karetai, and Haereroa, attacking Ngāti Toa at Lake Grassmere.
 Ngāi Tahu prevailed, and killed many Ngāti Toa, although Te Rauparaha again escaped.

 In 1834 Chief Iwikau, brother of Te Maiharanui, led a war party into the Marlborough Sounds, though Ngāti Toa had hidden from them and could not be found.
 The campaign was known as Oraumoanui or Tauanui.

 Fighting continued for a year or so, with Ngāi Tahu maintaining the upper hand.
 In 1836 Chief Te Pūoho of Ngāti Tama, allied to Ngāti Toa, led his taua from Whanganui Inlet down to the West Coast to the Haast River.
 From there he crossed the Haast Pass into central Otago and Southland.
 Tūhawaiki had by now learned of this oncoming attack, and led his own taua from Ruapuke Island to Tuturau, where he fought and killed Te Pūoho.

 Ngāti Toa never again made a major incursion into Ngāi Tahu territory.
 By 1839 Ngāi Tahu and Ngāti Toa established peace and Te Rauparaha released the Ngāi Tahu captives he held at Kapiti.
 Formal marriages between the leading families in the two tribes sealed the peace.